amory-peng/neatnovels/README.md

 ```

 ### Dynamic Search
-Users in `/search` or `/books` can enter queries into the search bar and books matching the string will render.
+Users in `/search` or `/books` can enter queries into the search bar and books with titles or authors matching the string will render.

 ![Search](./docs/images/search.gif)

-In other pages, submitting the query renders the search index component.
+In other pages, submitting the query renders the `searchIndex` component.

 ## Features Implementation
 While the current features are complete, there are still many more possible additions: